GiantVM/GVM-kernel/README.md

 The GVM-qemu source code is available at https://github.com/GiantVM/GVM-qemu.
 Interested users are welcome to build and test it from source.
 We also plan to organize the GVM-related QEMU changes and submit them to the upstream QEMU community.

-### 3. Build the Kernel and Replace the System Kernel
+### Step 3.
+Build the Kernel and Replace the System Kernel

 Enter the GiantVM kernel source directory — this should be either the patched `linux-7.1-rc3` source tree from Option 1 or the cloned `GVM-kernel` repository from Option 2.
 GVM-kernel is used uniformly in the following steps.